Are you gearing up to potty train your toddler but aren’t sure where to begin or if she’s actually ready?

 Now I’m thinking about potty training my two-year-old, who has shown a lot of interest in using the toilet like her big sister.
 However for now I’m holding back, because I don’t think she’s quite there yet (I’ll explain why later in this post).

-As I’ve been through a few false starts before finally succeeding in just a few days, I’ve got several key tips that will help you potty train your girl fast.
+As I’ve been through a few false starts before finally succeeding in just a few days, I’ve got several key tips that will help you potty train your girl or boy fast.

 Potty training your toddler might seem daunting but it really doesn’t have to be too stressful.

-Once you have decided you and your toddler are ready for potty training to begin, you can follow this easy five-step technique to keep things stress-free!
+Once you have decided you and your toddler are ready for potty training to begin, you can follow these easy steps technique to keep things stress-free!
+The first point is the absolutely most important one, and is the number one secret to successful and quick potty training!

 This post contains affiliate links.
 This doesn’t cost you any additional money but means I get a small amount from any sales made which goes towards the running of my website!